• Skip to primary navigation

 Pro tip: Constantly stirring the cooked dough in a pot is called "burning off."
 Remove the dough (or panade in French) from the heat once it pulls away from the sides and the bottom of the pan.
 Otherwise, the butter may split from the dough.

-Beat eggs like for an omelet in a small bowl, using a mini whisk.
-Add the beaten eggs in a few additions, and whisk the dough well after each addition, using a hand whisk or a mixer.
+Step 7: Beat the eggs like for an omelet in a small bowl with a mini whisk.
+Add the beaten eggs in a few additions, whisking the dough well after each addition with a hand whisk or a mixer.

-Stop mixing with the right consistency of the dough (photo 4).
+Stop mixing when the dough reaches the right consistency (photo 4).
 To test, use a finger test or V-test.

 V-test: Put a rubber spatula or a whisk in the dough upright, mix the dough a little, and lift the utensil.
 If the dough stretches, slowly separating from the rest of the dough and forming a V shape at the end of the spatula or whisk, the choux pastry dough is ready.